-Other Councillors, except for the Chairman or Vice-Chairman of the Council, may, from time to time, be designated by the Leader as Deputy Cabinet Members.
-Such Councillors
+Other Councillors, except for the Chairman or Vice-Chairman of the Council,, may, from time to time, be designated by the Leader as Deputy Cabinet Members.
+Such Councillors will not be a member of the Cabinet and will not participate in Cabinet decision making,

-A Deputy Cabinet Member may support the Cabinet Member through the delegation of tasks as agreed for their area of responsibility, including attending/chairing meetings; speaking/opening events; reading and commenting on papers; meeting officers; agreeing press releases/comments and carrying out interviews; and represent the Council on appropriate groups.
+A Deputy Cabinet Member may support the Cabinet Member through the delegation of tasks as agreed for his/her area of responsibility, including attending/chairing meetings; speaking/opening events; reading and commenting on papers; meeting officers; agreeing press releases/comments and carrying out interviews; and represent the Council on appropriate groups.
 A Deputy Cabinet Member will not, however, have any delegated functions, nor decision making powers, and will not be entitled to vote at Cabinet Meetings nor deputise for the Cabinet Member when the Cabinet Member is called to appear at the Overview and Scrutiny Committee or its Sub-Committees.